-A research thesis I read : five monkeys in a cage with extra bananas at the top of a ladder.
-Each time a new monkey was introduced, it climbed the ladder for those extra bananas, and the other monkeys-who were otherwise content with their daily banana allotment-beat it up.
+A research thesis I read: five monkeys in a cage with extra bananas at the top of a ladder.
+Each time a new monkey was introduced, it climbed the ladder for those extra bananas, and the other monkeys, who were otherwise content with their daily banana allotment, beat up the new overachieving monkey.
 The researchers removed the beaten monkey, replacing it with one unexposed to the group's aggression.
-This process repeated over and over; the new monkey would climb for the extra bananas and be beaten up by the others, even though some monkeys had never personally experienced the negative conditioning.
+This process repeated over and over; the new monkey would climb for the extra bananas and be beaten up by the others.
 This result didn't change when a more fortunate monkey tried sharing.
-I wonder if the outcome would have been different with additional monkeys.

-On the flip side, a study on a baboon troop that contracted a virus in the wild revealed that the dominant "alpha" males died, leaving the physically smaller, more docile "beta" males to reproduce.
+This is a clear premise within group mentality, think about it when applied to just two people.
+One of them always trying new things to get the extra bananas, the other always content with the same bananas.
+On the flip side, a study on a baboon flange that contracted a virus in the wild revealed that the dominant "alpha" males died, leaving the physically smaller, more docile "beta" males to reproduce.
 The troop lost its violent behavior altogether.
 The study didn't disclose if the baboons managed to survive outside threats, though.

-I enrolled in college with a full schedule of philosophy, humanities, and political science a year before my brother did.
-When he started, he took some required classes with me or asked for my advice.
+While still living at home I enrolled in college with a full schedule of philosophy, humanities, and political science a year before my brother did.
+When he did start, he took some required classes with me or asked for my advice.
 This stopped after he walked into Introduction to Philosophy.
 I recall the professor explaining that we have no experience other than our own.
 I asked my brother what he thought of that.
 "That's stupid.
 What other experience would I have besides my own?
 Duh.
 Seriously, why would people just sit around and think about what other people think?
 I dropped it."

-I responded with a huff, a smirk, and an eye roll, turning toward the window-my mind already racing down the rabbit hole of why someone wouldn't want to think about thinking.
+I responded with a huff, a smirk, and an eye roll, turning toward the window my mind already racing down the rabbit hole of why someone wouldn't want to think about thinking.
 Have you read Three Guineas by Virginia Woolf?
 If not, it's an educated, unmarried, and childless woman's response in 1938 to a letter asking her how to end war.
 I didn't receive a letter asking how to solve society's issues, but I do hope you're entertained.

 That single woman in the New York Times article about a new demographic of unmarried millennials, unsure if dedicating my life to one person is the right choice after watching my parents divorce.
-Some of the best moments in my adventures came with a mixture of sidekicks-each deserving their own chapter, highlighting how we met and the impact they had on me.
+Some of the best moments in my adventures came with a mixture of sidekicks.
 Each of these men asks, "Am I in your book?"
 I just blink quietly.
 I wonder if they can see the question crossing my eyes like a banner behind a plane in the sky: Okay, Universe, when are you going to give me one who fascinates me?
 When do I meet the one I want to snowboard with and marry, not just snowboard with?